Priscilla Levesque

 priscillalevesque3@gmail.com

-because I can be mindful of the whole composition, rather than fussing to repro-
+be mindful of the whole composition, rather than fussing to reproduce small details.

 For several years I have used the pointillist technique, which was developed by